xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 term.write(chunk_n);
 ```

 `write` itself is non-blocking, it buffers the data and returns immediately.
-The data will be processed with the next event loop invocation, the amount processed depends on a timer constraint and shall not take longer than 12ms (hardcoded in [WriteBuffer.ts#L19-L25](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L19-L25)).
-This is needed to give the renderer time to update and draw the new content with decent FPS (varies between 30 and 60).
+The data will be processed with the next event loop invocation, the amount processed depends on a timer constraint and is designed to take less time than a single frame (16ms) to avoid blocking the UI thread.

 Compared to very fast producers (up to several GB/s) this system has a rather low throughput (5 - 35 MB/s), thus fast producers might keep growing the input write buffer.
-To avoid an out of memory exception in xterm.js this buffer has a hardcoded limit of 50 MB (see [WriteBuffer.ts#L9-L17](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L9-L17)).
+To avoid an out of memory exception in xterm.js this buffer has a hardcoded limit ([50MB at time of writing](https://github.com/xtermjs/xterm.js/blob/7f598a36753f4d950ee63dc91bd6a92290f7e037/src/common/input/WriteBuffer.ts#L9-L17)).
 Any data beyond that limit gets discarded.

 ## Most simple flow control mechanism (inefficient)